stfc/janus-core/contributing.md

 ```

 Alternatively you may use rebase which will replay the changes you made
-in your branch on top of *upstream/main* however be sure you understand
+in your branch on top of *upstream/main*.
+However, be sure you understand
 the differences between merge and rebase

 ``` sh